Unlocking the Connection Between Sleep Apnea and Oral Health

 Welcome to the chaotic world of sleep apnea and oral health: Where your throat clocks out mid-sleep, your brain panics, and your mouth is left cleaning up the mess.

-What Is Sleep Apnea And Why Your Mouth Knows First
+Sleep Apnea and Oral Health: Why Your Mouth Often Knows First

 Sleep apnea occurs when your airway collapses during sleep, blocking airflow and causing your brain to jolt you awake just enough to breathe (source).